 On the basis of a review of government projects and their evaluations (or lack thereof), it is concluded that critical evaluations are not being performed.
-This is, in part, a result of project directors' reluctance to support critical reviews of their efforts, and, in part, because it is safer for academics to publish speculations which are untestable than evaluations of on-going welfare programs.
-For example, the government is currently spending \$420 million on a program (JOBS) that it know virtually nothing about.
+This is, in part, a result of project directors' reluctance to support critical reviews of their efforts, and in part because it is safer for academics to publish speculations which are untestable than evaluations of ongoing welfare programs.
+For example, the government is currently spending \$420 million on a program (JOBS) that it knows virtually nothing about.
 Yet there is little encouragement for a hard-headed review.
 Most of the money currently invested in government-sponsored research is yielding very few workable results.
 Until such concrete results are obtained, money will continue to be poured into vast, uncharted programs.

-132. Likert, Rensis and Ronald Lippitt, "The Utilization of Social Science," in Research Methods in the Behavioral Sciences, edited by Leon Festinger and Daniel Katz, pp. 581-646, New York; Holt Rinehart and Winston, 1953.
+Likert, Rensis and Ronald Lippitt, "The Utilization of Social Science," in Research Methods in the Behavioral Sciences, edited by Leon Festinger and Daniel Katz, chapter 13.
+New York: Holt, Rinehart and Winston, 1953.